Skip to content

 chandon de briailles logo

-The 2019 vintage had everything - except rot.
-The winter was warm, which led to early flowering and budding and thus the risk of frosts.
-The flowering of the Chardonnay took place on 2 April, the frost came on the night of 5-6 April, but was not as devastating for Chandon de Briailles as feared.
+The 2019 vintage had everything – except rot.
+The winter was warm, which led to early flowering and early budbreak, and thus to the danger of frosts.
+Chardonnay flowering occurred on 2 April, frost came on the night of 5 to 6 April, but was not as devastating for Chandon de Briailles as feared.
 Saint-Aubin and Chassagne-Montrachet were particularly affected.
-In May it was so cool and partly so damp that there was a fear of oidium, which, however, remained within limits.
+In May it was so cool and at times so damp that there was fear of oidium, which remained within limits.

-July and August became warm, even hot, with peaks of up to 42 °C in the shade, but fortunately not for too long a period.
-But the drought led to water stress in some plots, which delayed ripening.
+July and August became warm, indeed hot, with peaks of up to 42 °C in the shade, but fortunately not over too long a period.
+However, the dryness led to water stress in some parcels, which delayed ripening.

-Finally, the de Nicolays and their team picked the Chardonnay and Pinot Blanc from 6 to 10 September and the Pinot Noir from 15 to 20 September.
+Finally, the de Nicolays and their team harvested the Chardonnay and Pinot Blanc from 6 to 10 September and the Pinot Noir from 15 to 20 September.

-The grapes had to be sorted very precisely; because there were quite a few dried or sunburnt berries.
-The potential alcohol content was between 13.2 and 13.7 % for the Pinot and between 13 and 13.2 % for the Chardonnay, which is a very good value for such a year.
-However, the yields were far from being called happy, which was also due to the fact that the berries had firm and thick skins, but often little juice.
-Thus the yield for Pinot was between 15 and 25 hl/ha and that for Chardonnay between 20 and 25 hl/ha. »We had half a harvest«, François de Nicolay stated.
+The grapes had to be sorted very precisely; for there were not a few dried or sunburned berries.
+The potential alcohol content was between 13.2 and 13.7 % for Pinot and between 13 and 13.2 % for Chardonnay, which is a very good value for such a year.
+However, the yields were far from being called satisfactory, which was also due to the fact that whilst the berries had firm and thick skins, they often contained little juice.
+Thus the yield for Pinot was between 15 and 25 hl/ha and for Chardonnay between 20 and 25 hl/ha. „We had half a harvest,“ François de Nicolay stated.

 »Chandon de Briailles is in terrific shape«